Kritisehgal01/Kritisehgal01.github.io/activities.md

 Contributed to a project extracting and validating mathematical assertions from scientific papers, using LaTeX parsing, pattern matching, and regular expressions.

 - **Mathematical Problems in Industry (MPI 2022)**:
-Conducted exploratory data analysis of hospital admission data to identify key features and symptoms predictive of heart failure severity.
+Collaborated with Vironix Health to conducted exploratory data analysis of hospital admission data to identify key features and symptoms predictive of heart failure severity.

 - **Graduate Student Math Modeling Camp (GSMMC 2022)**:
 Analyzed geospatial travel data to balance transparency, privacy, and utility using statistical and randomization methods.